 Throughout all areas of data science, researchers are confronted with increasingly large volumes of data.
 In many fields this increase is exponential in nature, outpacing Moore’s and Kryder’s laws on the respective doublings of transistors on a chip and long-term data storage density (Kahn, 2011).
 As such, the challenges posed by the massive influx of data cannot be solved by waiting for faster and larger capacity computers, but instead require the development of data structures and representations that exploit the structure of the dataset.

 Here, we focus on similarity search, where the task at hand is to find all entries in a database that are ‘similar,’ or approximate matches, to a query item.
 Similarity search is a fundamental operation in data science and lies at the heart of many other problems, much like sorting is a primitive operation in computer science.
-Traditionally, approximate matching has been studied primarily in the context of strings under edit distance metrics (e.g., for a spell-checker to suggest the most similar words to a misspelled word) (Ukkonen, 1985).
+Traditionally, approximate matching has been studied primarily in the context of strings under edit distance metrics (Box 1) (e.g., for a spell-checker to suggest the most similar words to a misspelled word) (Ukkonen, 1985).
 Several approaches, such as the compressed suffix array and the FM-index (Grossi & Vitter, 2005; Ferragina & Manzini, 2000), have been developed to accelerate approximate matching of strings.
 However, it has been demonstrated that similarity search is also important in problem domains where biological data are not necessarily represented as strings, including computational screening of chemical graphs (Schaeffer, 2007) and searching protein structures (Budowski-Tal et al., 2010).
 Thus, approaches that apply to more general conditions are needed.

 As available data grows exponentially (Berger et al., 2013; Yu et al., 2015)

-(e.g., genomic data in Figure S1), algorithms that scale linearly with the amount of data no longer suffice.
+(e.g., genomic data in Figure S1), algorithms that scale linearly (Box 1) with the amount of data no longer suffice.
 The primary ways the literature addresses this problem—locality sensitive hashing (Indyk & Motwani, 1998), vector approximation (Ferhatosmanoglu et al., 2000), and space partitioning (Weber et al., 1998)—involve the construction of data structures that support more efficient search operations.
 However, we note that as biological data increases, not only does the redundancy present in the data also increase (Loh et al., 2012), but internal structure (such as the fact that not all conceivable configurations, e.g. all possible protein sequences, actually exist) also becomes apparent.
 Existing general-purpose methods such as compressed data structures (Grossi & Vitter, 2005) do not explicitly exploit the particular properties of biological data to accelerate search (Supplemental Methods: Theory).

 Previously our group demonstrated how redundancy in genomic data could be used to accelerate local sequence alignment.
 Using an approach we called ‘compressive genomics,’ we accelerated BLAST and BLAT by taking advantage of high redundancy between related genomes using link pointers and edit scripts to a database of unique sequences (Loh et al., 2012).
 We have used similar strategies to obtain equally encouraging results for local alignment in proteomics (Daniels et al., 2013).
 Empirically, this compressive acceleration appears to scale almost linearly in the entropy of the database, often resulting in orders of magnitude better performance; however, these previous studies neither proved complexity bounds nor established a theory to explain these empirical speedups.